 Geoffrey serves as the office managing partner of the New York office and is vice chair of the firm's Transportation & Trade Practice.
 He focuses on U.S. and non-U.S. flag shipping matters, and all aspects of asset-based lending, including ship and aircraft finance and equipment leasing.
 He routinely advises vessel owners and operators, as well as financial institutions in connection with U.S., Marshall Island, Liberian and Vanuatu maritime and corporate laws.
 He also provides maritime advice in connection with shipping related mergers and acquisitions, as well as securities offerings.
 In addition, he represents clients in maritime lien and mortgage enforcement actions, as well as in marine casualty and general commercial disputes.
 He has been recognized by Chambers and Partners USA in Nationwide Transportation: Shipping/Maritime Finance from 2014-2019 and Chambers Global in 2019.
+Geoffrey was named by Best Lawyers as the 2020 New York City Transportation Law "Lawyer of the Year."

 In 1978, Geoffrey received his Bachelor of Arts from the University of Oklahoma.
 He earned his law degree in 1981 from Columbia University.